Śrī Śrīmad Bhakti Saurabha Bhaktisāra Gosvāmī Mahārāja

-[December 26, 2019 is the Appearance day of Śrī Śrīmad Bhakti Saurabha Bhaktisāra Gosvāmī Mahārāja in Vṛndāvana, India.
+[July 7, 2020 is the disappearance day of Śrī Śrīmad Bhakti Saurabha Bhaktisāra Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 ACCEPTING THE SHELTER OF SRILA PRABHUPADA'S LOTUS FEET

 Śrī Śrīmad Bhakti Saurabha Bhaktisāra Gosvāmī Mahārāja appeared in the Khulna district of East Bengal (present-day Bangladesh) and was given the name Nanda-dulāla.
 He studied engineering at Ravenshaw College in Cuttack, where he came in contact with Śrī Śrīmad Vraja-bihārī dāsa Bābājī Mahārāja, the in-charge of the local maṭha established by Śrīla Prabhupāda.